Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Introduction

 This paper is organized as follows.
-In \Secref{sec:model} we present the stochastic Poisson process describing fluctuations in physical systems as a superposition of uncorrelated pulses.
+In \Secref{sec:model} we present the stochastic process describing fluctuations in physical systems as a superposition of uncorrelated pulses.
 General expressions are derived for the auto-correlation function and the frequency power spectral density for a distribution of pulse durations.
-In \Secref{sec:motiv} we consider an advection equation, and demonstrate that the probability density of pulse durations are characterized by power-law scalings when the corresponding pulse propagation velocities follow a uniform or a Gamma distribution.
-The details of the power-law distributions of pulse durations are defined in \Secref{sec:P-tau-variants}.
-The relation between the infinite variance of pulse durations and long-range correlations is clarified in \Secref{sec:regime-argument}, followed by a discussion of the resulting spectral scale invariance.
-Closed-form power spectral density expressions demonstrating scale invariance and logarithmic corrections to the frequency scaling are presented in \Secref{sec:PSD}.
-Discussion and conclusions follow in sections~\ref{sec:discussion} and \ref{sec:discussion}, respectively.
+Power-law distributions with various support truncations are defined in \Secref{sec:distributed-Ptau}, with complementary definitions presented in \Appref{sec:psd-other-Ptau}.
+Power-law distributed pulse durations are motivated in \Appref{sec:motiv}, where for an advection equation we demonstrate that the probability density of pulse durations is characterized by power-law scalings when the corresponding pulse propagation velocities follow a uniform or a Gamma distribution.
+In \Secref{sec:regime-argument} we discuss the infinite variance of pulse durations as a prerequisite for long-range correlations, and we establish a relation between the scaling of the frequency power spectral density and the scaling of the underlying distribution of pulse durations.
+Closed-form power spectral density expressions demonstrating scale invariance and logarithmic corrections to the frequency scaling are derived in \Secref{sec:PSD}, with complementary derivations presented in \Appref{sec:psd-other-Ptau}.
+A discussion of the results and conclusions follow in \Secsref{sec:discussion} and~\ref{sec:conclusions}, respectively.